 Summary of Eminent Domain & Condemnation in Texas

 Hi!
 My name is Philip Hundl.
 I’m an attorney with Wadler Perches Hundl & Kerlick, here in Wharton County.
-Our law firm serves Wharton County and surrounding counties in southeast Texas from offices in Wharton and El Campo in Wharton County and our office in Richmond serving Fort Bend County.
+We have five offices in three counties across Southeast Texas.
+Our offices are in Wharton and El Campo in Wharton County, Fulshear and Richmond in Fort Bend County, and Bay City in Matagorda County.

 As a Landowner You Have Rights Against Eminent Domain